firebolt-db/firebolt-python-sdk/docsrc/Connecting_and_queries.rst

 	Be sure to place this ``.env`` file into your root directory.

 	Your connection script can load these environmental variables from the ``.env`` file by using the `python-dotenv <https://pypi.org/project/python-dotenv/>`_ package.
-Note that this package requires additional imports.
+Note that the example below requires additional imports.

 	::